dk/Net-MitDK/README.md

 ```
 (or `sudo make install`, depending); `gmake` instead of `make` for Windows.

+* Windows: run `mitdk-install-win32` and start the servers in the browser-based setup.
+Quit the setup.

 One-time NemID registration
 ---------------------------

 For each user, you will need to go through one-time registration through your
 personal NemID signature.
-Run `mitdk-authenticate` to start a small webserver on
+Run `mitdk-authenticate` to start a small webserver
-`http://localhost:9999/`, where you will need to connect to with a browser.
+on `http://localhost:9999/`, where you will need to connect to with a browser
-There, it will will try to show a standard NemID window.
-You will need to log
+(the Windows installer will run it for you).
+There, it will will try to show a
+standard NemID window.
+You will need to log in there, in the way you usually
-in there, in the way you usually do, using either one-time pads or the NemID
+do, using either one-time pads or the NemID app, and then confirm the request
-app, and then confirm the request from MitDK.
-If that works, the script will
+from MitDK.
+If that works, the script will create an authorization token and
-create an authorization token and save it in your home catalog under
+save it in your home catalog under `.mitdk/default.profile`.
+This token will be
-`.mitdk/default.profile`.
-This token will be used for password-less logins to
+used for password-less logins to the MitDK site.
+In case it expires, in will
-the MitDK site.
-In case it expires, in will need to be renewed using the same
+need to be renewed using the same procedure.
-procedure.

 **Security note**:

 Make sure that the content of .mitdk directory is only readable to you.
+By default, on unix installation, the directory and the files will be readable
+and writable by you and readable by user `nobody`.
+The latter is needed because
+the mitdk2pop server runs as `nobody` and needs to use the login leases.

 Lease renewal
 -------------